simonmichael/hledger/hledger/hledger.m4.md

 you, read all of this [Valuation](#valuation) section carefully, and try adding `--debug` or `--debug=2` to troubleshoot.

-`--infer-market-price` can infer market prices from:
+`--infer-market-prices` can infer market prices from:

 - multicommodity transactions with explicit prices (`@`/`@@`)